-The shape of the flowering pink almond is a symmetrical vase-shaped canopy with a smooth outline and a profusion of light green leaves.
-Growing flowering almonds reach around 12 feet with an equal spread.
-This non-native can be grown thru USDA zones 4-8.
+The shape of the flowering pink almond is a symmetrical, vase-shaped canopy with a smooth outline and a profusion of light green leaves.
+Growing flowering almonds reach around 12 feet (3.5 m.) with an equal spread.
+This non-native can be grown through USDA zones 4-8.
 The flowering almond is drought tolerant with a moderate growth rate.

 Flowering Almond Care

 The flowering almond tree is a fairly resilient cultivar.
 This Prunus may be planted in sun, partial sun, or shade in a variety of soils, with the exception of overly saturated conditions.
 Location in a ground cover or mulched bed is advisable as the tree does not tolerate damage caused by mechanical injury or other stress.